magicalpanda/MagicalRecord/README.md

 	+ (void) setupCoreDataStackWithInMemoryStore;
 	+ (void) setupCoreDataStackWithStoreNamed:(NSString *)storeName;
 	+ (void) setupCoreDataStackWithAutoMigratingSqliteStoreNamed:(NSString *)storeName;

+ - or -

+Simply start creating, fetching and updating objects.
+A default stack will be created for you automatically if one does not already exist.
+It's magical :)

 And, before your app exits, you can use the clean up method: